jaruba/powder-remote/README.md

 # Powder Remote

-**This project has been replaced with the [Powder Player Web API](https://github.com/jaruba/PowderPlayer/wiki/Web-API-Docs)!**

-Node.js Controller for [Powder Player](https://github.com/jaruba/PowderPlayer).
+Node.js Controller for [Powder Player](https://github.com/jaruba/PowderPlayer) based on the [Web API](https://github.com/jaruba/PowderPlayer/wiki/Web-API-Docs).

 Supports Magnet Links, Youtube Links and all VLC supported Media Files/URLs (for local files use ``file:///`` in front of the absolute file paths)